yuigoto/yapi-php/README.md

 But there are a few things that I do instead of declaring the whole entity here.

-You'll see that most (or all) entities extend the `BaseEntity` class located in `src\yapi\core\BaseEntity.php`.
+You'll see that most (or all) entities extend the `BaseEntity` class located in `src\api\core\BaseEntity.php`.
 The Base Entity is an entity without the `@Entity` and `@Table` annotations, but it does declare some annotated properties and getter/setter methods.

 > While you **CAN** declare this inheritable entity as an `@Entity` with a `@Table`, we don't do this so it won't cause problems further when we use Doctrine's _QueryBuilder_ to select entities from the database, as these annotations will cause a bit of a mess in select operations with any extended child by adding some unknown aliases.